cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

 ```

-# Use integration tests to test your Adapter
+# SUGGESTION: Use (only?) integration tests to test your Adapter

 Now we can test our adapter separately from our main application code, we